-ABOUT ME: Throughout my life- time creative work has been essential to me.
+About my background & why artistic work is important to me: Throughout my life- time creative work has been essential to me.
 Since childhood I have been creating drawings and paintings, using a variety of mediums.
 From the age of 11 I also started writing, about my personal experiences and a bit later about my perceptions about the world I grew up in.

 As a child and young person, drawing & writing helped me to express my dreams, hopes, fears, desires – my anger & critique about an unequal world and to deal with childhood abuse & trauma.
 In my mid- 30’s I decided that I needed to break away from just looking inward.
 I studied law and criminology and ended up with a PhD in socio-legal studies.
-The academic work helped me to create structure and focus within my complex way of thinking which I now feel can apply to my work as an artist and writer.
+The academic work helped me to create structure and focus within my complex inner world which I now feel can apply to my work as an artist and writer.